caido/documentation/src/reference/features/proxy/intercept.md

 ::: tip TIPS

-- [Applying a Scope Preset](../overview/scope.md) is supported by Intercept.
+- [Applying a Scope Preset](/reference/features/overview/scope.md) is supported by Intercept.
 - Clicking the column names (_located at the top and spanning horizontally_) within the top request and response panes will sort the requests by the selected column category.
-View the [Sorting by Properties](../overview/sorting.md) documentation for more information.
+View the [Sorting by Properties](/reference/features/overview/sorting.md) documentation for more information.
 - To send a request to `Replay` from `Intercept`, either right-click inside the request pane or focus the request pane and use `CTRL+R`.
 - To send a request to `Automate` from `Intercept`, either right-click inside the request pane or focus the request pane and use `CTRL+M`.
 - Clicking the `{}` button will toggle the Pretty/Raw display option.
-- If you have installed the rendering engine - clicking the image icon located at the top-right corner of the response pane (_not pictured above_) will present a visual representation of the response.
-View the [Basic Configuration](../../../quickstart/beginner_guide/setup/config.md) documentation for more information.

 :::